mpritchardESTM/esteemedio.github.io/_posts/2020-12-21-the-developer-s-guide-to-managing-your-business-part-one.md

 ### Why start freelancing?

-With over a decade of expertise helping businesses and brands [connect with talented contract developers](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/) we’ve seen the benefits firsthand:
+With over a decade of expertise helping businesses and brands [connect with talented contract developers](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/) {:target='_blank'} we’ve seen the benefits firsthand:

 * You can make more money and have work-life balance
 * Work on a variety of projects to build your resume and street cred